w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 For examples of collectives, see the [Polkadot Alliance](https://polkadot-old.polkassembly.io/referendum/94) and the [Polkadot Technical Fellowship](./learn-polkadot-technical-fellowship.md).

+### OpenGov Deposits

+A submission deposit is needed to store a proposal's preimage.
+On Polkadot, the submission deposit is around [42 DOT](https://polkadot.js.org/apps/#/preimages).
+An origin-dependent decision deposit is also needed to enter the decision period of a particular referendum (see below).
+See how you can claim back your deposits [here](./learn-guides-polkadot-opengov.md#claiming-opengov-deposits).

 ### Origins and Tracks

 An **Origin** is a specific level of privilege that will determine the **Track** of all referenda